radgrad/docusaurus2/docs/developers/design/concepts/ui-architecture-review.md

 The original vision for the UI architecture in RadGrad1 was to organize the entire UI around three top-level directories:

-  * layouts/ implements the top-level, site-wide organization (i.e. header, page, footer)
+  * layouts/ implements the top-level, site-wide organization and the routing of URLs to pages.
-  * pages/ implements the section of the page between the header and the footer.
+  * pages/ implements pages, which are identified through a menu at the top of the page and/or a side-bar menu on the left-hand side of the page.
-  * components/ implements the various "widgets" that together comprise a page.
+  * components/ implements the various "widgets" that appear in pages.

 For example:

 <img src="/img/design/ui-architecture-review/ui-directory-ideal.png" width="25%"/>

-In addition to this top-level organization, each of these subdirectories would have separate areas to segregate components specific to RadGrad roles (student, advisor, mentor, etc.).
-This was in recognition that RadGrad needs to provide different user interfaces depending upon the role.
+In addition to this top-level organization, each of these subdirectories can have separate areas to segregate components specific to RadGrad roles (student, advisor, mentor, etc.).
+This is because RadGrad provides different user interfaces depending upon the role.
 For example:

 <img src="/img/design/ui-architecture-review/pages-subdirectories.png" width="25%"/>